Rammina/chingu-voyage-sprint-3/README.md

 <br>

 - If we want to add something to someone else's work or assist someone, make sure to ask for permission first and checkout to a different branch after pulling or cloning their work.
+- If we want to collaborate or assist someone with their components/pages/tasks, pair programming is great to ensure smooth workflow and also to exchange information.
 - Duplicate work and out of sync files (files that are completely different from up-to-date branches) can really use up a lot of time that we have in a Sprint.
 It's best to avoid these as much as possible.

 <br>